AdamRehmanML/Fraud-Detection/README.md

 ### The Challenge of Imbalance

 The dataset presents a severe **class imbalance**, where legitimate transactions vastly outnumber fraudulent ones.
-This requires tuning both the model (using `scale_pos_weight` in XGBoost) and the final prediction threshold to prioritize **Recall**—minimizing **False Negatives** (missed fraud cases)—which is critical in a financial context where lost revenue from fraud is highly costly.
+This requires tuning both the model (using `scale_pos_weight` in XGBoost) and the final prediction threshold to prioritize **Recall**, minimizing **False Negatives** (missed fraud cases), which is critical in a financial context where lost revenue from fraud is highly costly.

 ## Modeling and Evaluation